drelatgithub/some-warcraft-maps/README.md

-# some-warcraft-maps
+# Warcraft 3 maps
-Stores some warcraft maps
+This repository will keep track of any new versions of the warcraft maps made.